tcroshaw/tcroshaw.github.io/capstone/index.md

 __[Capstone Part-01 Presentation](https://github.com/tcroshaw/GA_DSI_Capstone/blob/master/part-01/tom_part_01_presentation.pdf)__

-In Part 1 of the Data Science Immersive Capstone, the brief was to choose a topic and problem, describing your goals & criteria for success, potential audience(s), and identifying 1-2 potential datasets.
+This project was performed as part of General Assembley's Data Science Immersive Capstone.
+The initial deliverable was to choose a topic and problem, describing your goals & criteria for success, potential audience(s), and identifying 1-2 potential datasets.
+The format to present this information was a slide deck and Pecha Kucha format, 3 slides in 3 minutes!
+This was a lightning fast introduction to our project and it provided a valuable opportunity to train our thoughts into what the success criteria of our projects will be and how the analysis could be structured.

-The format to present this information is in a slide deck and Pecha Kucha format, 3 slides in 3 minutes!
-Whilst this was a lightning fast introduction to our project, it provided a valuable opportunity to train our thoughts into what the success criteria of our projects will be and how the analysis may be structured.
+                                                   ***

 Now that the project is pitched, I will begin exploring my data further and report back with my findings.